 Over three floors.
 Three bedrooms: 1 x king-size double, 2 x second floor twin.
 Bathroom with bath, hand-held shower, basin and WC.
 Second floor shower room with shower, basin and WC.
-Kitchen leading to dining room with open fire.
-First floor sitting room with open fire.
+Kitchen leading to dining room.
+First floor sitting room.
 Second sitting room.

 About the location